10XGenomics/enclone/README.md

 groups of T and B cells having the same fully rearranged common ancestor.**

 The following diagram shows what a _clonotype_ is for B cells.
-The same applies for T cells, but things are simpler because T cells do not have somatic hypermutation (SHM).
+The same applies for T cells, but things are simpler because T cells do not have somatic hypermutation.

 <img src="img/what_is_a_clonotype.png" alt="what is a clonotype" title="what is a clonotype" />